-A. The terms are sometimes used interchangeably, but most agree that financial capability encompasses financial literacy, as well as other influences on how a consumer manages money—including social and behavioral factors and access to financial services.
-Outside the United States, “financial capability” is more commonly used and it is gaining favor here too.
-With youth, the term “financial literacy” might be more accurate, as it focuses on building knowledge and skill, rather than immediate access or applicability.
+These terms are sometimes used interchangeably, but most agree that financial capability encompasses financial literacy, as well as other influences on how a consumer manages money—including social and behavioral factors and access to financial services.

 Q. How can I get involved in the financial literacy effort?